WWE Files More Trademarks For Ring Names

-WWE has recently submitted trademark applications for Jazmyn Nyx, Lainey Reid, and Carlee Bright.
-These applications were filed on January 15 with The United States Patent and Trademark Office, specifically under the entertainment services classification.
+WWE has recently submitted trademark applications for “Wren Sinclair” And “Zena Sterling.”
+These applications were filed on January 16 with The United States Patent and Trademark Office, specifically under the entertainment services classification.

-Jade Gentile portrays the character Nyx, while TyLynn Register plays the role of Reid.

-Reid made her debut in the wrestling ring just two months ago during an NXT house show.
-She joined the company in the spring and has a background as a professional rodeo champion and track and field athlete from Jacksonville State.
-Gentile has been participating in house show matches since August, primarily in tag team matches.
-Her most recent match took place on December 1, where she competed in an eight-person tag team match.
+Madi Wrenkowski, also known as Wren Sinclair, had her first match in the NXT on Tuesday.
+Olena Sadovska goes by the ring name Zena Sterling.

 Here is the description for all of the trademarks: